chibicode/react-functional-css-protips/README.md

 import footerStyles from './footer.css' import makeCn from '...'

-// Assign "h_" as prefixes for styles from header.css,
+// Assign "h_" as a prefix for styles from header.css,
-// and "f_" as prefixes for styles from footer.css
-const cn = makeCn({
+//    and "f_" as a prefix for styles from footer.css const cn = makeCn({
   h_: headerStyles,
   f_: footerStyles